Skip to main content

 Some scavenger hunts involve taking photos, while others are all about collecting items.
 Use an app like Let’s Roam (you can even join nearby scavenger hunts) or plan your hunt with pre-made lists and your creative spin.

-A vision board is a visually rewarding way to lay out goals and manifestations for the future.
-Science has proven that working towards a shared goal promotes deeper social connections.
+A vision board is a visually rewarding way to lay out goals and dreams for the future.
+Research shows that working toward a shared goal creates a “shared reality”—aligned mental states that make people feel deeply understood and connected.16

 If you and your friends have shared dreams of starting a business, traveling the world, or having a family, it could be fun to let your imaginations run wild as you copy and paste images from magazines or the internet into a dream board.
 Use Pinterest or Canva to bring it to life.